alex-mazzariol/docker-selenium-chrome-angular/README.md

 A Selenium/standalone-chrome container with nodejs, npm, angular-cli ready for CI/CD testing

 ## Usage in GitLab-CI
-You can select this image for use in GitLab-CI, like this:
+You can select this image for use in GitLab-CI, like this (put in your `.gitlab-ci.yml` file):
 ```
 [...]